bvanderveen/fcs-platform/readme.md

  - Raspberry Pi Model B (assumed to be running the Docker daemon)
  - Pololu Micro Maestro serial servo controller
- - CHR-UM6
+ - CH Robotics UM-6 and Pololu GPS via Pololu USB-to-serial adapter

 # Setup

 Install Arch Linux on an SD card.
 Make sure to resize the partition to take up the available space.
+(Use `fdisk` to rewrite the partition table and `resize2fs` to do the actual resizing.
+Google it.)

 Install Docker on the Rpi and start the Docker daemon such that it will listen on the local unix socket as well as over a TCP port: